 So what’s so special about Dyson vacuums?
 Why do so many people think they make the best vacuum cleaners?
 The British brand was founded in 1978 by James Dyson and pioneered bagless technology.
 The inventor was inspired to create something different after the bags on his regular vacuum kept clogging up.
 Ahead of its time in many ways—Dyson fans were doing without disposable bags, long before the current concerns about the damage that the single-use lifestyle can wreak on the environment—Dyson has continued to innovate to stay ahead of the competition, and the result has been an almost bewildering array of models.
 This means that even if you’ve managed to narrow your choice down to “a Dyson” you’ve still got a lot of decision-making to do—and that’s where we can help.
 Here’s how to narrow down the very best Dyson vacuum for your needs.

 - Best Dyson stick vacuum: Dyson V11 Outsize Cordless Vacuum Cleaner

 - Best Dyson cordless vacuum: Dyson Cyclone V10 Motorhead Lightweight Cordless Stick Vacuum Cleaner

-- Best Dyson animal vacuum: Dyson Ball Animal 2 Total Clean Upright Vacuum Cleaner
+- Best Dyson vacuum for pet hair: Dyson Ball Animal 2 Total Clean Upright Vacuum Cleaner

 - Best Dyson vacuum for whole home: Dyson V11 Animal Cordless Vacuum Cleaner